ted-ncg/labs/04-account-repository.md

       }

       public Account save(Account entity) {
         // Stores the given account in the repository so it can be found later.
-        // If the incoming account object's id is already set, DON'T modify it
+        //
-        // If the account came in with NO id, replace it with one generated from AtomicLong.
+        // If the account came in with NO id, SET it with a UNIQUE one that
+        // you (that is, the repository) generates
+        //
+        // If the incoming account object's id is ALREADY set, DON'T modify it
+        //
-        // return the Account object that must now have its id set }
+        // return the Account object that must now have its id set (i.e., is NOT null) }

       public List<Account> findAll() {